Bowe Bergdahl: Last e-mail to parents

 On June 27, 2009, Bergdahl sent an e-mail to his parents before he was captured:

 Bob Bergdahl responded to his son's final message not long after he received it:

 Last communication with platoon

 A former senior military officer briefed on the investigation into Bergdahl's disappearance stated that on the night he went missing, Bergdahl left a note.
 The existence of such a note was disputed by the Obama administration during a meeting with Congress on the release of Bergdahl, according to Senator Saxby Chambliss.

 In his sworn statement, Bergdahl denied leaving a note.
-Investigating officer Major General Kenneth Dahl acknowledged that there was no evidence of his leaving a note.
+Investigating officer Major General Kenneth Dahl acknowledged that there was no evidence of him leaving a note.

 Captivity

 Circumstances of Bergdahl's disappearance

 Bergdahl walked away from his battalion on the night of June 30, 2009, at observation post (OP) Mest near the town of Yahya Kheyl in Paktika Province.
 Accounts of his capture differ.
 In a video, Bergdahl said he was captured when he fell behind on a patrol.
 Taliban sources allege he was ambushed after becoming drunk off base; U.S. military sources deny that claim, stating, "The Taliban are known for lying and what they are claiming [is] not true."
 A Department of Defense spokesperson said, "I'm glad to see he appears unharmed, but again, this is a Taliban propaganda video.
 They are exploiting the soldier in violation of international law."

 Other sources said Bergdahl walked off base after his shift or that he was grabbed from a latrine.
 In 2009, the U.S. Department of Defense attributed his disappearance to "walking off his base in eastern Afghanistan with three Afghan counterparts and was believed to have been taken prisoner".

 General Nabi Mullakheil of the Afghan National Police said the capture occurred in Paktika Province.
 Other sources say that he was captured by a Taliban group led by Mullah Sangeen Zadran, who moved him to Ghazni Province.
 He was held by the Haqqani network, an insurgent group affiliated with the Taliban, probably somewhere in Pakistan.

 Bergdahl was a Private First Class when captured; he was promoted in absentia to Specialist on June 19, 2010, and to Sergeant on June 17, 2011.
 According to soldiers in Bergdahl's platoon, the morning when Bergdahl was discovered to be missing, his equipment was found neatly stacked, with his compass missing.